raymondborkowski/logRecovery/README.md

 understand, but you don't need to worry about them for this project.)
 To ensure atomicity and durability while minimizing the harm to performance, DBMSs use write­ahead logging​and with a recovery algorithm, such as ARIES​.
-In this project, you will be implementing a single­threaded version of ARIES.
+In this project, you will be implementing a single­threaded version of ARIES

 1 Transactions will be covered in lecture soon, but if you just can't wait to learn more, check out chapter 16 of the textbook.
 1